Delray Beach

 Delray Beach Historical Beach Walk

-Halfway Point
+~ Halfway Point ~

-South of Atlantic Avenue
+Historical Beach Walk: South of Atlantic Avenue

 Soon, on the west side of the street is the Sandoway House Nature Center, built in 1936 and listed in the National Register of Historic Places.
-Offering unique educational experiences, Sandoway House is a wonderful place for the entire family.
-A historic marker has been erected there.

 Note to my readers: Sandoway House Nature Center offers shark feedings six days a week.